Is it where you want to go?

 - You don’t get an insurance choice.

-- You might not be able to enter Clearing or Adjustment.
+- You might not be able to apply using Adjustment.

 - Even though you've already met the academic requirements, you might also need to do some other tasks, such as undertake a Disclosure and Barring Service (DBS) or Protecting Vulnerable Groups (PVG) check, provide proof of your qualifications, or meet some financial or medical requirements.